Joel Sternfeld’s landmark portrait of American pathos & dreams

 Earl Garvey Realtor, Mojave Desert, California, July 1979

-From the beginning of his career, Sternfeld worked in color and was fascinated by how it could elevate the medium to yet unrevealed levels.
-Color was a force charged with emotions and myths that had the power to reveal deep psychological truths of time and place.
+Since the beginning of his career, Sternfeld worked in color and was fascinated by how it could elevate the medium to yet unrevealed levels.
+Color was an emotionally and mythically charged force with the power to reveal deep psychological truths of time and place.
 For Sternfeld, the large-format camera proved to be the perfect instrument; its monumental format required him to develop rhythms naturally aligned with the landscape.

-In 1987, Sternfeld published his work as American Prospects, receiving great acclaim for his majestic portrayal of Manifest Destiny run amok.
-Iconic scenes include the exterior of the infamous Attica prison in New York, the Vietnam Veterans Memorial, and an abandoned uranium refinery that had been imposed on Navajo Nation lands.
-One of the most famous images in the series shows a two-story house engulfed in flames, located just behind a farmers’ market and a pumpkin patch in McLean, Virginia.
-What initially seems like a chaotic tragedy turns out to be, as viewers would later discover, a training exercise.
+In 1987, Sternfeld published his work as American Prospects, receiving great acclaim for his majestic portrayal of runaway Manifest Destiny.
+Iconic scenes include the exterior of the infamous Attica prison in New York, the Vietnam Veterans Memorial, and an abandoned uranium refinery imposed on Navajo Nation lands.
+One of the series' most famous images shows a two-story house wrapped in flames, located right behind a farmers' market and a pumpkin patch in McLean, Virginia.
+What at first seems to be a chaotic tragedy turns out to be, as viewers would later discover, a training exercise.
 This revelation adds a layer of complexity to an already symbolically loaded scene.

 McLean, Virginia, December 1978

-Inspired by Walt Whitman, who revised Leaves of Grass throughout his life, Sternfeld revisited American Prospects (Steidl) in 2020 to once more reflect on his portrait of the nation.
-The revisited edition makes visible inherently intertwined stories in the American landscape that have otherwise gone unnoticed: those of indigenous nations who have been stewards of the land for millennia and now live within the belly of the beast.
+Inspired by Walt Whitman, who revised Leaves of Grass throughout his life, Sternfeld returned to American Prospects (Steidl) in 2020 to once again contemplate his portrait of the nation.
+The revisited edition makes visible intrinsically intertwined stories in the American landscape that have otherwise gone unnoticed: those of the indigenous nations who have been guardians of the land for millennia and now live within the belly of the beast.

-Together, these photographs speak of two Americas —myth and truth— that have always coexisted in plain sight.
-“In the future, without a doubt, these images will be filled with nostalgia, just as we now view Walker Evans's photographs from the 1930s,” writes photography critic Andy Grundberg in the book.
+Taken together, these photographs speak of two Americas—myth and truth—that have always coexisted in plain sight.
+“In the future, undoubtedly, these images will be full of nostalgia, just as we now see Walker Evans' photographs from the 1930s,” writes photographic critic Andy Grundberg in the book.
 “But for now, they speak of a time when progress lost its sense of inevitability.”

-“In the future, without a doubt, these images will be filled with nostalgia, just as we now view Walker Evans's photographs from the 1930s,” writes photography critic Andy Grundberg in the book.
+“In the future, undoubtedly, these images will be full of nostalgia, just as we now see Walker Evans' photographs from the 1930s,” writes photographic critic Andy Grundberg in the book.
 “But for now, they speak of a time when progress lost its sense of inevitability.”

 Domestic workers waiting for the bus, Atlanta, Georgia, April 1983